anconprotocol/protocol-v1.5/README.md

 - Implement permanent sync to Arweave, Filecoin and  Subspace using $ANCON + cross chain liquidiity bridges

-- Implement SQLite queries over libp2p with gas    consumption and estimation
+- Implement SQLite queries  with gas    consumption and estimation

 ### Implement local keyring